 Learn about how fascinating radio telemetry is in studying wildlife as you sit in a virtual airplane cockpit, press a button, and take off from a frozen lake to search for wolf packs!

 Staying the night?
 Just a mile away from the wolf center is Motel Ely, a family-owned and operated budget motel with great reviews for being impeccably clean.

 9. Set off on the highly popular North Shore Scenic Drive

-Minnesota’s North Shore refers to the shoreline of Lake Superior that runs from Duluth, Minnesota to Ontario, Canada.
-The North Shore is characterized by cobblestone beaches, rocky cliffs and ridges, scenic rivers and waterfalls, and hillside forests.
+Minnesota’s North Shore refers to the shoreline of Lake Superior that runs from Duluth, Minnesota, to Ontario, Canada.
+The North Shore has cobblestone beaches, rocky cliffs and ridges, scenic rivers and waterfalls, and hillside forests.

-The North Shore Scenic Drive can be experienced via several different itineraries and can include combinations of driving, biking, and hiking – making it a highlight of any Minnesota bucket list!
+The North Shore Scenic Drive can be experienced via several different itineraries, including combinations of driving, biking, and hiking – making it a highlight of any Minnesota bucket list!

 10. Marvel at Minnesota’s tallest waterfall at Grand Portage State Park